-At Purrweb we know how crucial it is to research the audience, plan, execute and test the interface for startups’ success.
+At Purrweb, we know how crucial it is to research the audience, plan, execute, and test the interface for startups’ success.
 That’s why we came up with 5 tips for eCommerce app UI/UX design that will enhance your solution.
 Plus, mistakes to avoid and a lot of examples to steal get inspired.
 Enjoy!

 Who will find this article useful?

-• If you have a brilliant idea for an eCommerce app and want to rock the market with a cutting-edge solution.
+- If you have a brilliant idea for an eCommerce app and want to rock the market with a cutting-edge solution.

-• If you are thinking about entering the eCommerce world but don’t know where to start and how to make the future release successful.
+- If you are thinking about entering the eCommerce world but don’t know where to start and how to make the future release successful.

-Today we will mostly discuss UI (user interface) performance of the app and design elements not to miss out on.
+Today, we will mostly discuss the UI (user interface) performance of the app and design elements not to miss out on.
 But if you want to dive deeper into the eCommerce app design and market and learn about potential monetization strategies and key features for the solutions, check out our recent blog article.

 Why is UI important in the eCommerce sector?

 Despite the fact that the number of apps is rising, the quality of their UI/UX design sometimes has room for improvement.
-To help you avoid frequent mistakes from the start and save your time for designing and technical requirements, our team created the ultimate guide on UI design in eCommerce mobile apps.
+To help you avoid frequent mistakes from the start and save your time on designing and technical requirements, our team created the ultimate guide on UI design in eCommerce mobile apps.

 Smooth sign-up

 Tip #1 to add to our eCommerce UI design kit is to keep the login form clear and concise.
 Firstly, our recommendation is to ask for the necessary information to create a user profile.
-A Name, an email address, a phone number, and an address for delivery — yes.
+A name, an email address, a phone number, and an address for delivery — yes.
 Household income, how did they find out about us — no, because at the login stage, users are not ready to entrust all their personal info yet and want to be done with the form as soon as possible to make an order.
 But you can ask those questions later when they complete several orders and are retained if you are willing to collect that data for audience analysis.

 Secondly, all design elements and buttons should be centered and highlighted in color to draw the user’s attention.
 If some fields are necessary, while others are not, it also has to be marked down.